PHL to bank on bullpen to clinch spot in 2013 World Baseball Classic

 The Philippines will be banking on a strong pitching staff when it takes on Thailand at the start of the qualifying round of the 2013 World Baseball Classic (WBC) today at the Xinzhuang Stadium in New Taipei City, Taiwan.

-Taiwan ranked third in Asia, will be the Philippines’ toughest opponent since they are ranked fifth behind two-time WBC champion Japan, South Korea, and China.
+Taiwan, ranked third in Asia, will be the Philippines’ most formidable opponent, as it is ranked fifth behind two-time WBC champion Japan, South Korea, and China.

-Head of delegation Tom Navasero said that overall the Philippine team is strong in batting, defense (outfield and infield), and pitching, strengthened by players from various MLB ballclubs.
+Head of delegation Tom Navasero said that overall, the Philippine team is strong in batting, defence (outfield and infield), and pitching, strengthened by players from various MLB ballclubs.

 Most of the Filipino-American players are from the Giants, Chicago White Sox, San Diego Padres, Cleveland Indians, and New York Yankees organizations.

-Jim Ramos will be the Philippine team’s manager and will be assisted by Billy Champion, Wilfredo Hidalgo Jr., and Billy Thomas.
+Jim Ramos will be the Philippine team’s manager, assisted by Billy Champion, Wilfredo Hidalgo Jr., and Billy Thomas.

-Thailand will be reinforced by former Boston Red Sox slugger Johnny Damon, whose mother is of Thai descent, while unranked New Zealand is composed mostly of a young but still dangerous team.
+Thailand will be bolstered by former Boston Red Sox slugger Johnny Damon, whose mother is Thai, while unranked New Zealand is composed mainly of a young yet dangerous team.

 Comments